Real Estate Mauritius · Westimmo

 Integrated Resort Scheme

-Mauritius' first property scheme, designed for large luxury estates.
-Still active for resale acquisitions within existing developments.
-Villas and apartments in integrated resorts with golf, spa and marina.
+Mauritius’ first scheme for large luxury estates.
+Still active for resale acquisitions in existing developments.
+Villas and apartments in integrated resorts with golf, spa, and marina facilities.

 No minimum price · Free resale